rudrajit1729/rudrajit1729/README.md

 An engineering student, researcher and a software developer 👨‍💻 from India.

-Working at the intersections of image processing, statistical unsupervised learning, deep learning and quantum machine learning aimed at developing novel algorithms in biomedical, remote sensing and cosomology domain.
+My current work is focused at the intersections of statistics, machine learning, and quantum computing.
+I am broadly interested in developing robust and smart software solutions to solve real world problems in interdisciplinary areas of science and technology.

  - 💬 Ask me about: Tech, Algorithms, Quantum Physics, Bollywood, Comics, Chess
  - 📫 How to reach me: Any platform you are comfortable with, links are above 🔝